spotify/docker-gc/README.md

 * Containers that exited more than an hour ago are removed.
 * Images that don't belong to any remaining container after that are removed.
+* Volumes that are not associated to any remaining container after removal

 Although docker normally prevents removal of images that are in use by containers, we take extra care to not remove any image tags (e.g., ubuntu:14.04,